FRACKING IN ARLINGTON

 Drill Sites in Arlington , Texas

-The city of Arlington, Texas, better known for the Dallas Cowboys and the World Series Champion Rangers, and now the 2026 FIFA World Cup, is also a major producer of fossil fuels.
+The city of Arlington, Texas, known for the Dallas Cowboys, the World Series Champion Rangers, and now the 2026 FIFA World Cup, is also a major producer of fossil fuels.

 Half of Arlington public schools and daycares are less than 0.5 mile from gas wells.
 Arlington also has the highest rate of childhood asthma in the state of Texas - 1 in 4 children have asthma.

 Most drill sites in Arlington are owned by French energy giant TotalEnergies (Total).
-Total extracts methane gas in Arlington for export to France and other countries in Europe where fracking is banned
+Total extracts methane gas in Arlington for export to France and other countries in Europe where fracking is banned.
+Total has been drilling new gas wells at a rapid pace since 2021.

-If you want to find how close your home, your child's school, or park is to drilling, check out our map here.
+If you want to learn how close your home, your child's school, or park is to drilling, check out our map here.

 Earthworks and FracTracker Alliance partnered with us to create a comprehensive report on the pollution emitted from gas wells and compressor stations in Arlington titled Total Disregard.